Jersey pound: 2010 issue

 On 29 April 2010 a new set of Jersey banknotes was issued.
 The notes are trilingual, containing text in English, French and Jèrriais.
 On 1 June 2012 a £100 note was issued to commemorate the Diamond Jubilee of Queen Elizabeth II.

 The obverse of the notes (£1-£50) includes a portrait of Queen Elizabeth II based on a photograph by Mark Lawrence, alongside a view of an important Jersey landmark, with text in English.
 On these notes the Queen is wearing the Vladimir Tiara as opposed to a crown in recognition of her title in Jersey; Duke of Normandy.
 The reverse of each note includes an image of one of Jersey's numerous historic coastal defence towers, built in the late 18th century, as well as a further image of cultural or landscape importance, images of the twelve parish crests, and with denomination worded in French and Jèrriais.
 The Jersey cow watermark is retained, and further security features include a see-through map of Jersey.
 On the £10, £20 and £50 a patch hologram showing a varying image of the coat of arms of Jersey and the Island of Jersey on a background pattern of La Corbière lighthouse.
 The new designs were publicly shown for the first time on 22 February 2010.

+Future

+Future Jersey banknotes may feature Charles III, who acceded to the throne following Elizabeth II's death in 2022; however, as of June 2025, a decision has not yet been made on this matter, due to the existing stock of banknotes.